whitezhang/ITProject/README.md

 # ITProject

-## Web application that about Books searching
+## Web Application about Books Searching

 >> Use google book api, alchemyAPI(get the taxonomy of the content)